This post may contain affiliate links. Please read our disclosure policy.

 This is one of my all-time favorite soups!
 If you love Mexican flavors, you'll be head over heels for this tortilla soup at first bite.
 It perfectly balances savory and mildly spicy notes, making your taste buds dance with joy.
 You might even forget it’s vegan!
 Here’s what else you’ll love about this soup:

-- It's naturally vegan and gluten-free!
+- It's naturally gluten-free!

 - This comfort food is nourishing and satisfying.